The (Not So Distant) Future of Web Design

 “Type is the stylization of words,” said Nico.
 How you stylize the words on your website is extremely important to how viewers understand your brand.
 “You can have one word written a certain way, but if you use a different typeface it communicates something else.”
 Your brand’s personality, the way your brand is portrayed, is reflected in the type you choose.
 Designers and developers are taking this to the next level, choosing more expressive typefaces to communicate the brand’s personality.

-In the past few years, skinny and clean type, popularized by companies like Apple, has generally ruled the typography realm.
+In the past few years, skinny and clean type, popularized by companies like Apple, have generally ruled the typography realm.
 But, these times they are a changin’.
 “The trend of big bold type is, I love it.
 It’s loud in your face.
 It kind of reminds me of the ’80s.”
 Just like the ’80s were an expressive time, the trend is going towards more expressive types.

 When you open the page and see a headline in an interesting font, the designer behind it isn’t only communicating the words written down, they’re communicating brand personality with the type they choose.